Francescoeman/talos-example-app/README.md

-# Chromosphere-example-app
+# talos-example-app
 Hosts source code for an example app.
 Also has a workflow that builds and pushes the image.

 This repository contains a GitHub Actions workflow that builds and pushes a Docker image to Amazon Elastic Container Registry (ECR).
-The workflow is triggered manually from the repository's Actions page and uses the sonnen/chromosphere-workflows/.github/workflows/ecr-image.yaml@v0.8.0 action to perform the build and push operation.
+The workflow is triggered manually from the repository's Actions page and uses the sonnen/talos-workflows/.github/workflows/ecr-image.yaml@v0.8.0 action to perform the build and push operation.

 ## docker-ecr-image workflow